Uni-Fusion: Universal Continuous Mapping: Experiments

 \subsection{Reconstruction Results}

-For evaluation, we first use the ScanNet validation set with 312 sequences to thoroughly test the geometric reconstruction on a large variant of scenes.
+In our evaluation, we first use the ScanNet validation set with 312 sequences to thoroughly test the geometric reconstruction on a wide variety of scenes.
 Then, we use TUM RGB-D to compare our modified tracking model with related works.
-Because this part is not the main contribution, we give a rough overview of the tracking results.
-To fairly evaluate the color reconstruction, we use the high quality rendered Replica dataset to compare with related works, including NeRF.
+Since the tracking part is not the contribution of this paper, we give a brief overview of the tracking results.
+To fairly evaluate the color reconstruction, we compare with related works, including NeRF, on the high-quality rendered Replica dataset.